 Get In the Game!

-Last week, we wrote a funding support letter for one of Capstone Business Funding, LLC’s clients who submitted a bid on an opportunity with the Port Authority of New York & New Jersey (“Port Authority”).
+Last week, we wrote a funding support letter for one of Capstone Capital Group, LLC’s clients who submitted a bid on an opportunity with the Port Authority of New York & New Jersey (“Port Authority”).
 The company submitted their bid along with a letter of funding support to prove to that they had sufficient access to capital to complete the work.
 The company unfortunately lost the bid to another firm who submitted a bid at 50% of the company’s bid.
 As a public institution, the Port Authority has to take the lowest bid, but it is not practical for one union contractor to under bid another by such a large margin.
 The client was not disappointed by losing the bid because the company bid the work at their best price and at a gross margin that would ensure the survival of his company, which is a fair way to conduct business.

 The client is “in the game” because they have a construction factoring facility with Capstone.
 The owner is positive about the company’s future because he knows he has the skills to provide customers with the best construction services available in the market along with funding to grow the business.
 The client was also aware that this is one of many bids the company will be participating in.

 There is no point in taking low margin work that will hurt your company in the long run.
 Many contractors submit low margin bids during slow periods to keep cash flowing and to keep employees on jobs.
 The end results are:

 · increased accounts payable

 · liens on jobs